Mighty Sound of Maryland: In the stands

-The Bone Cheer is performed by KAOS, the trombone and baritone section, usually once per game.
+The Bone Cheer is performed by KAOS, the trombone and baritone section, typically in the third quarter.
 The cheer involves the section alone playing a song and the rest of the band yelling "Go!
 Fight!
 Win!"
 Once the cheer ends, the Tenor Sax Challenge begins, in which tenor saxophone players hold up their instruments from the base using only one hand for as long as they can.
-Another KAOS cheer is performing the Hallelujah Chorus from Handel's Messiah.
+Another KAOS cheer is performing the "Hallelujah Chorus" from Handel's Messiah.

-The band performs a number of popular pieces as well, with staples including Take On Me, Teenage Mutant Ninja Turtles, and Seven Nation Army.